 Maker

-I am a sojourner, an Orthodox Christian, a father of two fledged daughters, a husband, a carpenter of sorts – and lately it seems, a bit of a hermit.
+I am a sojourner, an Orthodox Christian, a father of two fledged daughters, a husband, a carpenter of sorts, and lately – a part time hermit.

-With no official credentials, no extensive formalized training or certificates, I have learned from experience, observation, study, inquiry, and above all from the help, support, and encouragement of family, friends, past employers, patrons, and strangers alike.
+With no official credentials nor extensive formalized certificated instruction, I have learned from the experiences of nearly three decades of practice, mistakes (lots of them, mind you), observation, study, inquiry, and above all from the help, support, and encouragement of family, friends, past employers, patrons, and strangers alike.

 I aim to be quiet and simply let my work speak for itself, allowing it to reveal an ethos – unpretentiously, holistically, and without self-ordination.

 I work solo most of the time, but depend upon all those that surround me all of the time.
-I answer the phone and e-mail (sometimes), draw designs by hand with paper and pencil, move timber from here to there and back again, cut joinery, and sweep the shop floor at day’s end.
+I answer the phone and e-mail (sometimes), draw designs by hand on paper with a pencil, move timber from here to there and back again, cut joinery, and sweep the shop floor at day’s end for fear of leaving the mess to someone else lest I expire in the wee hours.
 Some days, drudgery; yet most days, illuminating.

-I am neither inventor nor artist, but merely a practitioner of craft.
-I hold no claim to mastery of that which is so broad and so deep.
+I am neither inventor nor artist – just a practitioner of craft; ordinary, obscure, laborious.
+I hold no claim whatsoever to mastery of that which is so broad and so deep.

 Integrity, my full attention, & to listen, these are my simple offerings.
 I embrace tradition for guidance and precedence- it serves as map and anchor.
 As I once read or perhaps was told, “Tradition is not the worship of ashes, but the preservation of fire” (Gustav Mahler).
 I too am compelled to preserve the fire… and share its light.